 This is one of the biggest bug bears for Leader is collecting and processing payments at the start and end of the meeting.
 With nearly 300 young people, its a nightmare for our Treasurer too!
 Just imagine if you could pay for an activity or event without looking for loose change or trying to find a cheque book or a fiver just as you are about to leave for a meeting….

 Here’s the beauty of this system.
 All events and activities over the next few months can now be paid online.
 When you first go to make a payment you will be asked for some bank information to set up a direct debit.
 You don’t need to enter these again.
 If your son or daughter wants to go on an event you can click on the ‘pay now’ button (just like e-bay) and the money will go into the Scout Group account.
 The Online Scout Manager uses ‘Go Cardless’ to manage the transaction but it is totally secure, covered by the direct debit guarantee and is regulated by the Financial Conduct Authority (FCA).
 The only person who can make a payment from your account is YOU.
-We will of course continue to accept cheques or cash, but our preference is for online payments.
+We’d relly like to stop accepting cheques or cash altogether, our preference is for online payments.

 Once you have given permission for us to hold your son/daughters personal data it goes here.
 There is nothing we don’t already hold, but this is quicker and easier for us to contact you if we need to.
-You can uodate it at any time if you move house, change phone number or your child’s medical details change.
+You can update it at any time if you move house, change phone number or your child’s medical details change.
 The system complies with the latest GDPR legislation.

 We realise this is a new way of going about our business, but our business is Scouting, not administration and with a workload of several hours a week the old way of doing things was taking too long.
 This way we can focus more on the fun things like camps, trips and events.